 - With It in your pocket, you will never need to carry your wallet whereas with ApplePay you are never sure whether it will be accepted at the next shop you go to.

 Samsung has a lot to win with the acquisition of LoopPay, though Samsung was already an investor in the company along with Visa Inc and Synchrony Financial.
 The terms of the deal were not made public, but it is evident that now Samsung has a great chance to get at Apple Inc., Samsung’s biggest rival.
 The technology of LoopPay will turn existing magnetic stripe card readers to secure, contactless receivers without any investment of machines or external hardware by the merchants.

 The best part of this deal is that it can work on 90 percent of existing point of sale systems as reported by the companies recently.
-Now, it would be interesting to see how Samsung turns the tables in the favour with the help of LoopPay and it will be interesting to see them lock horns with the Cupertino based giant to rule the digital payments.
+Now, it would be interesting to see how Samsung turns the tables in the favor with the help of LoopPay and it will be interesting to see them lock horns with the Cupertino-based giant to rule the digital payments.